MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 > [!IMPORTANT]
 > Windows LAPS is currently only available in Windows Insider builds as of 25145 and later.
 Support for the Windows LAPS Azure AD scenario is currently limited to a small group of Windows Insiders.

-## Passwords stored in either Azure AD or Active Directory
+## Passwords stored in either Azure Active Directory or Windows Server Active Directory

 Windows LAPS supports backing up the managed account password to either Azure Active Directory or Windows Server Active Directory.
 A hybrid-joined device (joined to both Azure Active Directory and Windows Server Active Directory) can be configured to back up passwords to either directory.
 However, backing up passwords to both directories from a single device isn't supported.